-The regulation establishing EU Climate Benchmarks (BMR) was meant to provide investors with tools to align investment strategies with net-zero goals by setting uniform portfolio construction requirements for indices claiming the PAB/CTB labels, with a view to increasing comparability and mitigating the risks of greenwashing.
-However, the regulator's decision to ignore industry feedback has produced regulation that does not allow for meaningful product-level comparisons and institutionalises greenwashing by giving the stamp of regulatory approval to strategies that do little to channel funds towards key transition sectors and issuers delivering real-world decarbonisation.5
+The Regulation establishing EU Climate Benchmarks (BMR) was meant to provide investors with tools to align investment strategies with net-zero goals by setting uniform portfolio construction requirements for indices claiming the PAB/CTB labels, with a view to increasing comparability and mitigating the risks of greenwashing.
+However, the regulator's decision to ignore industry feedback has produced regulation that does not allow for meaningful product-level comparisons and institutionalizes greenwashing by giving the stamp of regulatory approval to strategies that do little to channel funds towards key transition sectors and issuers delivering real-world decarbonization.12

-Together, these three texts establish a framework to classify, disclose and incentivise sustainable activities.
-Yet, the role of transition finance - a critical lever for decarbonising high-emission sectors - remains unevenly integrated, leaving significant gaps.
-Exploring each text in detail sheds light on how transition
+Together, these three texts establish a framework to classify, disclose, and incentivize sustainable activities.
+Yet, the role of transition finance-a critical lever for decarbonizing high-emission sectors-remains unevenly integrated, leaving significant gaps.
+Exploring each text in detail sheds light on how transition finance is addressed and highlights areas for improvement.